steinwurf/wurfapi/README.rst

   suggesting form the mailinglist was to look at the following document: https://github.com/docutils-mirror/docutils/blob/master/test/functional/expected/standalone_rst_pseudoxml.txt

-* While researching who to do this, there seem to be three potential approaches:
+* While researching how to do this, there seem to be three potential approaches:

   1. Use the standard Sphinx approach and operate with the doctree.
   2. Create RST based on jinja templates